 - “Thomas answered and said to Him, ‘My Lord and my God’” (John 20.28).

-Finally, Jesus’ words in John 14.9, “He who has seen Me has seen the Father,” thoroughly explain John 1.1c.
+Finally, Jesus’ words in John 14.9, “He who has seen Me has seen the Father,” explain John 1.1c best of all.

-What say New Testament scholars?
+What do some leading New Testament scholars say about this?
 Marinus de Jonge explains, “The author of this Prologue clearly wants to identify ‘the Word’ and God as closely as possible without infringing the belief in the One God.”
 And William Barclay characteristically sums it up so well, “When John said the word was God he was not saying that Jesus was identical with God; he was saying that Jesus was so perfectly the same as God in mind, in heart, in being that in him we perfectly see what God is like.”

-In my book, The Restitution of Jesus Christ (2008), I devote twelve pages to an examination of John 1.1c.
-In doing so, I cite twenty-six distinguished, biblical scholars and their works.
+In my book, The Restitution of Jesus Christ (2008), I devote twelve pages to an full examination of John 1.1c.
+In doing so, I cite twenty-six distinguished Bible scholars and their works.